 в вашем браузере.

-A total of 45 new cards are being added with the release of the League of Explorers.
+are being added with the release of the League of Explorers.
 Included in that are two commons and a rare for each of the respective classes.
-Today we're starting off with a look at the first five: Druid, Hunter, Mage, Paladin, and Priest.
-We'll be following this up tomorrow with the rest of the classes and concluding our reviews on Wednesday with the majority of the Neutrals.
+Today we're taking a look at the last group: Rogue, Shaman, Warlock, and Warrior.

 You'll begin seeing these on Thursday with the release of the Temple of Orsis wing which we

 As a reminder, all 45 cards are available in our deckbuilder, go start preparing yourself for Thursday!

 As a one drop, might be an okay card.
 However, it's very fragile and can die to any damaging hero power in the game without much effort.
 The ways this card is most relevant is as to how it effects and the upcoming which we